Willis Danielson

 SOGIE Symbol Set for AAC Users

-We are using data gathered from calls to the APIs of Wikipedia and Twitter to validate the current importance of these terms as well as identify novel terms that might be added.
+We used data gathered from calls to the APIs of Wikipedia and Twitter to validate the current importance of these terms as well as identify novel terms that might be added.

 Below is a node and edge graph that summarizes the hyperlink connections between terms on Wikipedia.
 Edges are bidirectional with an edge representing a link to or a link out of a term's wikipedia article.